Regaining your independence after hospital

 A guide to the Harrow Reablement Service

-Reablement aims to improve people's skills and confidence.
-For example in performing necessary daily life skills such as personal care activities, preparing meals or even help with their mobility.
+Reablement aims to improve people's skills and confidence with daily life skills.
+For example personal care activities, preparing meals or even help with their mobility.
 This empowers them to remain living in their own home.
-Reablement is a short and intensive period of support, usually offered in a person’s own home.
+Reablement comprises a short and intensive period of support, usually offered in a person’s own home.

 • It is offered free of charge